microsoft/virtualnodesOnAzureContainerInstances/Docs/PatchNotes.md

 ### 1.3012.25061701
 - Fix for a potential race condition when rotating log files 🐛
-- Fix for potential issue where automated recovery code for PLEG Health issues could cause bootcycling of infra pods 🦟
+- Fix for potential issue where automated recovery code for PLEG Health issues could cause boot cycling of infra pods 🦟
-- New Heath check added to ensure in rare conditions where infra pods running on AKS lose networking they are detected and restarted 🛜
+- New Health check added to ensure in rare conditions where infra pods running on AKS lose networking they are detected and restarted 🛜
 - Misc Vulnerability patches applied to infrastructure pods 🔐

 ### 1.3012.25060201